-- · implement policies and financial management strategies that advance the Tasman District; - ensure sustainable management of natural and physical resources, and security of environmental standards; - sustainably manage infrastructure assets relating to Tasman District; - enhance community development and the social, natural, cultural and recreational assets relating to Tasman District: - · promote sustainable economic development in the Tasman District.
+- implement policies and financial management strategies that advance the Tasman District; - ensure sustainable management of natural and physical resources, and security of environmental standards; - sustainably manage infrastructure assets relating to Tasman District; - enhance community development and the social, natural, cultural and recreational assets relating to Tasman District; - promote sustainable economic development in the Tasman District.

 The Council have recently implemented a procurement and tender award governance gateway process.
-This is shown in Figure S-3 below.
+This is shown in Figure S-4 below.

-Figure S-3: Gateway Process Used by Programme Delivery Team for Project Delivery
+Figure S-4: Gateway Process for Project Delivery